 Remove the recently added node from the universe.

 $ ./bin/yugabyted stop \ --base_dir=/tmp/ybd4

 Refresh the tablet-servers page to see the stats update.
 The

 Time since heartbeat value for that node will keep increasing.
 Once that number reaches 60s (i.e. 1 minute), YugabyteDB will change the status of that node from ALIVE to DEAD.
-Note that at this time the universe is running in an under-replicated state for some subset of tablets.
+Observe the load (tablets) and IOPS getting moved off the removed node and redistributed amongst the other nodes.

 6. Clean up (optional)

 Optionally, you can shut down the local cluster you created earlier.